 The Trinity is docked at the Harborage at Ashley Marina, slip D22, just a half mile from our store location.
 The Trinity is equipped with a Fresh water Shower, Marine Indoor Head, Two Coolers with Ice, Fresh Drinking Water, First Aid Kit, and DAN Oxygen.
 There is always have a Coast Guard Certified Captain and Certified Divemaster on board.

 The Trinity is also equipped for salvage, insurance claim, research, survey and photo/video work.
-Trident Charters, Inc. previous contracts have included work for the US Corps of Engineers, the US Navy, Space and Naval Warfare Center Atlantic, The South Carolina Department of Natural Resources, the South Carolina Aquarium, the South Carolina Archaeology Dept. Underwater Division, the Berkeley Electric Cooperative, various marine investigators, Towboat US, Top Spin Creative Corp (filming), Nick Caloyianis Productions (filming) and the City of Charleston Police Dept. Dive Team.
+Trident Charters, Inc. previous contracts have included work for the US Corps of Engineers, the US Navy, Space and Naval Warfare Center Atlantic, The South Carolina Department of Natural Resources, the South Carolina Aquarium, the South Carolina Archaeology Dept. Underwater Division, the Berkeley Electric Cooperative, various marine investigators and marine attorneys, NOAA, Towboat US, Top Spin Creative Corp. (filming), Nick Caloyianis Productions (filming), the Travel Channel and the City of Charleston Police Dept. Dive Team.

 Diving from The Trinity

 At the Dive Site, we will anchor to the Wreck and then setup our line system as displayed in the diagram below.
 After divers enter the water from the stern of the boat, there will be a Trail Line behind the boat to hold on to while waiting for their buddy.
-Once the dive team is in the water, they can descend along the geriatric line to the Anchor Line and then down to the wreck.
+Once the dive team is in the water, they can descend along the Geriatric Line to the Anchor Line and then down to the wreck or ledge.